• Skip to primary navigation

 • Lazy (It’s too hard) or faithful (I’ll keep practicing)?

-While good Bible study skills will not make you holy nor will they make you right, they will help you gain wisdom and understanding.
-The goal Bible study is not to accumulate knowledge and theology.
+While good Bible study skills will not make you holy. nor will they make you right, they will help you gain wisdom and understanding.
+The goal of Bible study is not to accumulate knowledge and theology.
 The goal is to gain the wisdom that leads to salvation through faith in Jesus Christ (2Timothy 3:15-16).

 Keep focused on the author’s intent